Endicott, New York: Pollution

 For much of its history, IBM dumped tons of industrial solvents, used to clean computer parts, down drains.
 The solvents also leached from leaky pipes into the ground for years before environmental rules required that such "spills" be reported.

 IBM used liquid cleaning agents in circuit board assembly operation for more than two decades, and six spills and leaks were recorded, including one leak in 1979 of 4,100 gallons from an underground tank.
 These left behind volatile organic compounds in Endicott's soil and aquifer.
 Trace elements of volatile organic compounds have been identified in Endicott's drinking water, but the levels are within regulatory limits.
 Also, from 1980, IBM has pumped out 78,000 gallons of chemicals, including trichloroethane, freon, benzene and perchloroethene to the air and allegedly caused several cancer cases among the townspeople.
-IBM Endicott has been identified by the Department of Environmental Conservation as the major source of pollution, though traces of contaminants from a local dry cleaner and other polluters were also found.
+IBM Endicott has been identified by the New York State Department of Environmental Conservation as the major source of pollution, though traces of contaminants from a local dry cleaner and other polluters were also found.
 Despite the amount of pollutant, state health officials could not verify whether air or water pollution in Endicott has actually caused any health problems.
 According to city officials, tests show that the water is safe to drink.

 In 2002, scientists discovered a large underground chemical plume, which was releasing toxic gases into homes and offices in a 350 acre swath south of the plant.
 The main chemical was the liquid cleaning agent trichloroethylene (TCE), which has been linked to cancer and other illnesses.

-Following an initial feasibility assessment, in 2008 the National Institute for Occupational Safety and Health (NIOSH) began a health study of former IBM Endicott employees to determine if they are more likely to develop certain types of cancer than the general public.
+Following an initial feasibility assessment, in 2008, the National Institute for Occupational Safety and Health (NIOSH) began a health study of former IBM Endicott employees to determine if they are more likely to develop certain types of cancer than the general public.
 NIOSH estimated the cost of the study at $3.1 million.
 The scope of the study was later expanded to include kidney failure among the employees and birth defects among their children.
 The study found lower total deaths and cancer deaths than would have been expected from the general population.

 Since the plume has been discovered, methods including warming the ground area and pulling tainted ground water have decreased the size and intensity of the plume.
 The Village of Endicott has been working with the New York State DEC to remedy this concern.